 The end result of the cold infusion treatment process is a purer and truer blending of the Delta 8 THC compound with the cannabinoids contained in the hemp flower strain, all performed without the use of any solvents.

 It is truly a product you want to experience but do not forget that the effects go well beyond our premium CBD flower strains, so we always recommend a slow and easy start when being first introduced to our Delta 8 THC enhanced CBD flower.
 That being said… do have fun!

 We already have too many Delta 8 products to fully list below but to help you off on the right start, here are some Delta 8 links to check out:

 - All Delta 8 Products – for a master list of all products containing Delta 8 THC

 - Delta 8 Hemp Flower Strains – this gives you a summary of all our hemp flower strains that are treated with Delta 8 THC using our Cold Infusion process

 - Delta 8 Meteorites – for a high-potency Delta 8 treatment, these are out of this world

 - Distillates – both syringes and cartridges containing Delta 8 distillate are now available

-- Ingestibles – we offer micronized Delta 8 as well as a new line of Delta 8 tinctures
+- Ingestibles – we offer micronized Delta 8 powder as well as a new line of Delta 8 tinctures